 The Company considers cash to consist of cash on hand and temporary investments having an original maturity of 90 days or less that are readily convertible into cash.

 The Company’s financial instruments that are exposed to a concentration of credit risk are cash and accounts receivable.
-Occasionally, the Company’s cash and cash equivalents in interest-bearing accounts may exceed FDIC insurance limits.
+Occasionally, the Company’s cash in interest-bearing accounts may exceed FDIC insurance limits.
 The financial stability of these institutions is periodically reviewed by senior management.

 Allowance for Doubtful Accounts

 Any charges to the allowance for doubtful accounts on accounts receivable are charged to operations in amounts sufficient to maintain the allowance for uncollectible accounts at a level management believes is adequate to cover any probable losses.
 Management determines the adequacy of the allowance based on historical write-off percentages and the current status of accounts receivable.
 Accounts receivable are charged off against the allowance when collectability is determined to be permanently impaired.
-As of June 30, 2017 and December 31, 2016, allowance for doubtful accounts was $-0-.
+As of September 30, 2021 and December 31, 2020, allowance for doubtful accounts was $37,632 and $0, respectively.